CarlaAstudillo/nicar-2023-intro-to-web-dev/03_JAVASCRIPT/02_INTRO_TO_JS/README.md

 In programming, the **vocabulary** of a language are the keywords and symbols a language uses to refer to programming concepts.
 For example, the word `const` is JavaScript vocabulary for a variable, while Python doesn't have such a keyword.

 The **syntax** of a language is how the vocabulary is strung together to create meaning.
 Putting a `+` sign between two numbers denotes an arithmetic operation, but putting the same symbol between two strings denotes a string operation.
 In both cases the vocabulary is the same, but the syntax of the language creates a different outcome (i.e. produces a different meaning).
-Then there's just the syntaxes of formality – in English you end sentences with a puncuation mark, in JavaScript you end it with a semicolon (`;`).
+Then there's just the syntaxes of formality – in English you end sentences with a puncuation mark, in JavaScript you end each statement with a semicolon (`;`).

 Vocabulary and syntax are concepts that you learn through practice, and unlike riding a bike, you do forget them if you haven't used them in a while, so it's important to understand how to find them again.
 This is why I've bolded so many concepts in the programming section like "defining a varible" or "invoking a function".
-These concepts are almost universal in programming languages and using them to ask questions of others or the internet is 50% of the battle.
+These words are universal in programming languages and using them to ask questions of others or the internet is 50% of the battle.

 Traditionally, this is the part where I teach you how to Google:
 ![Asking Google how to define a variable in JavaScript](../../_media/03_02_ask-google.jpg)